Authentication

 Creating User Credentials

 Use the Korvet admin API or Redis CLI to create user credentials.
+The admin API (see Deployment for enabling it) exposes credential management over HTTP; the Redis CLI approach below is shown for direct access.

 Using Redis CLI

-# Store a credential for user "alice" in tenant "tenant1"
+# Store a SCRAM-SHA-256 credential for user "alice" in tenant "tenant1"

-redis-cli HSET korvet:credentials:alice \
+redis-cli HSET korvet:broker:credentials:alice \

-mechanism PLAIN \
+mechanism SCRAM-SHA-256 \

-password_hash <base64-encoded-hash> \
+password_hash <base64-encoded-StoredKey> \

 salt <base64-encoded-salt> \